 |National Folklore Archives Initiative|

-The AFS has received final approval from the National Endowment for the Humanities of its proposal to undertake the first, 2011-2013 phase of the National Folklore Archives Initiative (NFAI).
+The AFS has received final approval from the National Endowment for the Humanities of its proposal to undertake the second, 2015-2017 phase of the National Folklore Archives Initiative (NFAI).

 The NFAI, supported by funding from the Humanities Collections and Reference Resources program of the NEH's Division of Preservation and Access, will over a period of years document and provide access to information about folklore archival collections held by folklore programs at academic institutions, community-based cultural and ethnic organizations, non-profit organizations, and state government-based arts and cultural agencies in the United States.